Guest lineups for the Sunday news shows - World - NZ Herald News

 WASHINGTON (AP) " Guest lineups for the Sunday TV news shows:

-CNN's "State of the Union" " Rubio; Reps.
-Adam Schiff, D-Calif., and Adam Kinzinger, R-Ill.
+CNN's "State of the Union" " Sens.
+Lindsey Graham, R-S.C., and Cory Booker; Mayor Rahm Emanuel of Chicago

-"Fox News Sunday" " Secretary of State Rex Tillerson; Sen. John McCain, R-Ariz.

 This story has been automatically published from the Associated Press wire which uses US spellings